-The shift in paradigm from 'topbottom' to 'bottom-top' participatory approach (Shepherd 1998) in conceptualising, implementing and evaluating development programmes served as the basis for conducting research to determine rural people's perception about the relevance and importance of locallevel entrepreneurship development.
-The survey, which was conducted in the four most rural LGAs of Lagos state (i.e. Badagry, Epe, Ibeju-Lekki and Ikorodu) through a multistage sampling procedure, identified some crucial factors associated with sustainable rural entrepreneurial activities.
+The shift in paradigm from "top-bottom" to "bottom-top" participatory approach (Shepherd 1998) in conceptualising, implementing and evaluating development programmes served as the basis for conducting research to determine rural people's perception about the relevance and importance of local-level entrepreneurship development.
+The survey, which was conducted in the four most rural LGAs of Lagos State (i.e. Badagry, Epe, Ibeju-Lekki and Ikorodu) through a multi-stage sampling procedure, identified some crucial factors associated with sustainable rural entrepreneurial activities.
 Employing factor analysis, 25 variables (comprising socio-economic, institutional, project and infrastructure indicators) investigated in a rural employment study were reduced to seven crucial factors.
-These include the social status of the entrepreneur, which had a contributory percentage of 22.85; his personal experience (%18.20); infrastructure functionality (%10.65); educational advantage possessed by the entrepreneur (%9.78); his or her business astuteness and financial capability (%7.01); institutional roles/influence (%5.90); and access to information and project type (4.93 %).
+These include the social status of the entrepreneur, which had a contributory percentage of 22.85: his personal experience (18.20 per cent); infrastructure functionality (10.65 per cent); educational advantage possessed by the entrepreneur (9.78 per cent); his or her business astuteness and financial capability (7.01 per cent); institutional roles/influence (5.90 per cent); and access to information and project type (4.93 per cent).
 There were, however, other unknown factors, which contributed about 20.64 per cent of the total (Kolawole, 2002; see also Kolawole and Torimiro, 2005).

-The findings of the study, therefore, guided the choice of smallholder farmers and other rural entrepreneurs targeted under the participatory rural entrepreneurship development and employment promotion programme (PREDEP) of the state government.
-Thus infrastructure provision and functionality, education through workshops, and capital base formation served as the foundation and building block of government interventionist programmes.
-PREDEP is participatory in approach, just as viable farmer groups and co-operators are involved right from the inception of project conceptualisation, planning and counterpart funding.
-The identified viable farmers and co-operators are provided with a 'non-serviceable' and revolving loan (a small amount could be charged to take care of administrative costs), which is then paid back on a monthly basis within a -12month calendar period after allowing for a flexible moratorium (depending on the nature of the enterprise).
-Co-operators and farmers are encouraged to provide %25 of the total amount as seed money to create the awareness of members on project ownership, ensure commitment, and members' full participation in project implementation.
-As self-funding (seen as a veritable approach to empowering the shareholders in any business initiative) is now emphasised in relevant guarters, Shepherd (1998) observed that 'activities are increasingly self-funded - even the poor save to contribute to their own bootstraps'.
-Rice farmers, fishermen, agro-allied processors and other cooperators have been funded in this scheme.
+The findings of the study, therefore, guided the choice of smallholder farmers and other rural entrepreneurs targeted under the PREDEP programme of the state government.
+Thus infrastructure provision and functionality, education through workshops, and capital base formation served as the foundation and building block of government interventionist programmes, PREDEP is participatory in approach, just as viable farmer groups and co-operators are involved right from the inception of project conceptualisation. planning and counterpart funding.
+The identified viable farmers and co-operators are provided with a "non-serviceable" and revolving loan (a small amount could be charged to take care of administrative costs), which is then paid back on a monthly basis within a 12-month calendar period after allowing for a flexible moratorium (depending on the nature of the enterprise).
+Co-operators and farmers are encouraged to provide 25 per cent of the total amount as seed money to create the awareness of members on project ownership, ensure commitment and members' full participation in project implementation.
+As self-funding (seen as a veritable approach to empowering the shareholders in any business initiative) is now emphasised in relevant quarters, Shepherd (1998) observed that "activities are increasingly self-funded - even the poor save to contribute to their own bootstraps".
+Rice farmers, fishermen, agro-allied processors and other co-operators have been funded in this scheme.
 The basis for the selection of participants and implementation of programmes/projects will be discussed in the following section.
 From CERUD's perspective, it is a programme comprising a series of projects; and from the dimension of individual groups, it is a project which focuses on a particular enterprise.
 As earlier indicated, loans availed to CBOs are revolving in nature, depending on the performance of the participating group(s).